Facility Rules and Policies

 All 1,854 rocks, reefs and islands of Oregon Islands National Wildlife Refuge and nine rocks and islands of Three Arch Rocks National Wildlife Refuge are closed to the public at all times.
 These National Wildlife Refuges are maintained for the protection of wildlife.
 People are not permitted to climb, scramble, or access rocks, sea stacks or islands.
 Doing so may disturb wildlife and harm habitat.

-It is illegal to operate unmanned aircraft from Refuge lands.
-Special Use Permits are issued when drone use is deemed appropriate.
+It is illegal to operate unmanned aircraft from Refuge lands this includes launching and landing from them.
+Special Use Permits may be issued when drone use is deemed appropriate.
 National Wildlife Refuge System lands are often home to threatened and endangered species—these wildlife can be disproportionately affected by drone flights.
 Disturbing wildlife is illegal.
 Fines can be levied if a drone is observed disturbing wildlife, e.g. flushing nesting birds from an offshore island or causing resting seals or sea lions to flee for the water, regardless of where the operator is standing.
 For more information on drone use over refuges, consult the Service's UAS Resource Guide.
-Check out a detailed guide to responsible drone use and download our quick guide for pilots
+Check out a detailed guide to responsible drone use and download our quick guide for pilots.

 Keep your distance from wildlife resting on rocks and beaches.
 All migratory birds are protected under the Migratory Bird Treaty Act, which applies to all seabirds, and all Marine Mammals are protected under the Marine Mammal Protection Act (MMPA).
 These Acts forbid the harassment of these animals, which includes disturbance of any kind.
 The MMPA advises beachgoers to stay at least 50 yards away from marine mammals.
 A good rule of thumb is: if the animal reacts to your presence or activities, you are too close!
 For a surefire way to observe wildlife without undue disturbance, bring binoculars, a spotting scope, or camera.